-At an addiction detox center TX trusts, it can take a few days or weeks to go through withdrawal symptoms.
-Some symptoms like anxiety may last for months afterward.
+While it can take a few days or weeks to go through withdrawal symptoms, our staff will ensure you are comfortable during the process.
+Some symptoms, like anxiety, may last for months afterward.
 In most cases, the initial phase of detox takes just 4 to 10 days to complete.

 The length of detox depends entirely on the substance the individual used, the level of addiction, and how long the addiction lasted.
 The individual’s medical condition, family history, and genetics can also impact how long detox takes.
-Through the right care, individuals can get help managing withdrawal symptoms for a more comfortable detox.
+Individuals can get help managing withdrawal symptoms through proper care for a more comfortable detox.

-While the exact process can vary from one alcohol and drug detox center TX provides to another, the general idea is the same.
-At a high-quality addiction detox center in TX, individuals begin the process with an initial evaluation.
-An addiction specialist customizes the program so that the client gets the exact care they need.
+While the exact process can vary from one alcohol and drug detox center to another, our treatment center in Argyle, Texas, starts with an initial evaluation.
+An addiction specialist customizes the program so clients get the needed care.

 During the evaluation stage, a medical team works to screen each client.
 They look for mental and physical ailments.
 Often, doctors will take a blood test to determine the kind of drug the client typically uses.
 Then, they use this information to figure out the best treatment plan.

-The medical team looks at the client’s medical, drug, and mental histories.
+The medical team examines the client’s medical, drug, and mental health histories.
 Afterward, they determine a long-term plan for treating the client.
 Once this is complete, it is time to stabilize the client’s condition.

 During stabilization, doctors prescribe medications or treatments to prevent serious complications.
 The goal is to make sure the client does not suffer from harm during detox.
 Depending on the client, the treatment center, and the addiction, doctors may also prescribe medications to ease withdrawal symptoms.

-The last step at the alcohol detox center TX offers is to help clients get ready for rehab.
-Many clients go to a residential or intensive outpatient program after their stay at an addiction detox center in TX.
+The final step at our alcohol detox center in TX is helping clients get ready for rehab.
+Many clients go to a residential or intensive outpatient program after their stay at an addiction detox center.
 Sometimes, the client will even begin different therapy and counseling options before they leave the drug and alcohol detox center.